-(1.1) Permanent Fund design (page 4)

-The EB is requested to:
+(1.1) RSIF Resource Mobilization and Permanent Fund design (page 4) The EB is requested to:

-Note that 21 scholar contracts cannot be concluded until the subsidiary agreement between icipe and the government of Nigeria is concluded.
-Discussion is underway with the government of Nigeria. - The EB is reminded to note the dates of the RSIF Annual Conference for 15-19 November, 2021 to be held both virtually and physically.
+- Note that 21 scholar contracts cannot be concluded until the subsidiary agreement between icipe and the government of Nigeria is concluded.
+Discussion is underway with the government of Nigeria. - Note the update on RSIF Permanent fund establishment. - The EB is reminded to note the dates of the RSIF Annual Conference for 15-19 November, 2021 to be held both virtually and physically.
 An updated concept note, draft program, together with invitation letters will follow.